One Room Challenge {Week 4}: How to Install Cement Tile

 {But, if you aren’t a fan of that tile, I linked to TONS of other cement tile styles in this post to choose from}.

-The tile came in and we were all set to install when we realized we needed tile edging to separate the tile from the wood.
+The tile came in, and we were all set to install it when we realized we needed tile edging to separate the tile from the wood.

-There are several ways you can separate tile and wood but we went with an aluminum edging trim that of course had to be special ordered.
+There are several ways you can separate tile and wood, but we went with an aluminum edging trim that of course had to be specially ordered.

 We liked this specific trim because it basically goes unnoticed.
 You probably didn’t even see it in the picture from above.
 They make it in different colors and different “metal” colors, too.

-Once we had the trim in hand we measured hearth and cut it to the correct length.
+Once we had the trim in hand, we measured the hearth and cut it to the correct length.
 We ended up with three pieces: two short ones for the sides and one long one for the front.
-Make sure you cut the trim on a 45 degree angle for an interior corner so the pieces don’t interfere with each other.
+Make sure you cut the trim at a 45-degree angle for an interior corner so the pieces don’t interfere with each other.

 We started by laying out the tile to see what arrangement looked the best and also measured which cuts we would have to make.